vouch/vouch-proxy/README.md

 * `./do.sh drun`

 And that's it!
-Or if you can examing the docker command in `do.sh`
+Or if you can examine the docker command in `do.sh`

 ## the flow of login and authentication using Google Oauth